Poland

 There is a separation of income/loss sourced from capital transactions (‘capital gains’) and from other income/loss sources (also referred to as income/loss from ‘operational activities’).
 Revenues and costs related to each ‘basket’ are disclosed separately.
 All revenues not included in the closed catalog of capital gains are classified as revenues from 'other sources' (i.e. revenues from operational activities).

 Costs should be allocated to the basket to which the corresponding revenues are allocated (direct and indirect costs of a source).
-Costs which cannot be allocated to a specific revenue basket, should be allocated based on the proportion of revenues of each basket.
+Costs that cannot be allocated to a specific revenue basket, should be allocated based on the proportion of revenues of each basket.

 There is no possibility to set-off income derived from one ‘basket’ with loss borne in the other ’basket’.
 Thus, losses incurred in one 'basket' may be set-off only against taxable income from the same 'basket' (within certain limits in case of tax losses carried forward).